 Homes are designed to grow their own fruit and vegetables in a network of greenhouses connected with each other to form a “shared local eco-system.”

-Areas for vertical aquaponic farming, livestock, communal dining, playgrounds, and community learning centers will be set up along with advanced water storage facilities and “waste-to-resource” systems.
+Among research for ebb and flow hydroponics DIY ideas, it was found that areas for vertical aquaponic farming, livestock, communal dining, playgrounds, and community learning centers will be set up along with advanced water storage facilities and “waste-to-resource” systems.
 Electric car charging stations will also be made available in public squares.

 “Our modern lifestyle is utterly unsustainable and this calls for more resilient solutions for the future,” explained EFFEKT partner Sinus Lynge.
 “The technology already exists, it is just a matter of applying science into the architecture of everyday life.”

 The initial phase will see the creation of a semi-sufficient 100-home village near Amsterdam in the town of Almere’s outskirts with plans for Sweden, Norway, Denmark, and Germany already lined up.
 It is set to break ground this summer and be completed in 2017.

 “We’re really looking at starting off as the Tesla of eco-villages,” says James Ehrlich, CEO of ReGen Villages.
 “That’s the idea.
 So we’re coming out as a little bit higher-end for Northern Europe.”